Gambling, Guide

 Definition: Hot Numbers

-A hot number in roulette is a pocket that has appeared more frequently than its statistical average during a specific rolling window—typically the last 100–500 spins displayed on the casino’s history board.
+A hot number is a pocket that has appeared more frequently than its statistical average during a specific rolling window – typically the last 100–500 spins displayed on the casino’s history board.

 Definition: Cold Numbers

 A cold number (also called a sleeper or overdue number) is one that has appeared fewer times than expected in the rolling window.
-A number that has come up only 4–5 times in 500 spins is usually flagged “cold.”
+A number that has come up only 4–5 times in 500 spins usually gets flagged cold.

-Important: The belief that cold numbers are “due” to hit is called the Gambler’s Fallacy and has been disproven by decades of statistical research and peer-reviewed studies.
+The belief that cold numbers are due to hit is called the Gambler’s Fallacy, and it has been disproven by decades of statistical research and peer-reviewed casino studies.

 Where the Displays Come From